-A high-protein, low-carb breakfast recipe, this egg white pancake recipe is full of sweet flavor and makes just one serving.
-Totally paleo, this egg pancake can be topped with sugar-free maple syrup to keep it light or made more indulgent with berries and and other pancake favorites.
+A high-protein, low-carb breakfast recipe, this Egg White Pancake Recipe is full of sweet flavor and makes just one serving.
+Totally paleo, this egg pancake can be topped with sugar-free maple syrup to keep it light or made more indulgent with berries, and other pancake favorites.

-The perfect recipe for the days you want indulgence but don't want to overdo it.
-This is actually a recipe I used to use with my figure competitor clients as it's almost the best of both worlds.
+The perfect recipe for the days you want indulgence but don't want to overdo it, kind of like my protein brownie batter recipe.
+This is actually a recipe I used to use with my figure competitor clients, as it's almost the best of both worlds.

-Light and slightly fluffy this egg pancake deflates a bit coming out of the oven but is packed with just enough protein from both eggs and egg whites to keep you full.
-Great for a protein-packed breakfast or a quick protein snack throughout the day- kind of like this protein pancake bowl!
+Light and slightly fluffy, this egg pancake deflates a bit coming out of the oven, but it is packed with just enough protein from both eggs and egg whites to keep you full.
+Great for a protein-packed breakfast or a quick protein snack throughout the day- kind of like this protein pancake bowl or high-protein single-serve desserts!!

 Easy: You only need 5 ingredients for the paleo egg pancake to come together.

-Versatile: Use the paleo pancake for a light breakfast or make it more rich with maple syrup, coconut whipped cream, and fruit.
+Versatile: Use the paleo pancake for a light breakfast or make it richer with maple syrup, coconut whipped cream, and fruit.

 Ingredients and Substitutions